miikanissi/miikanissi.com/content/posts/how-to-setup-nvim-lsp-for-code-analysis-autocompletion-and-linting.md

   code linting and fixing."
 ---

-Neovim or nvim has come a long way to overtake vim with support of multitude of new features natively out of the box.
+Neovim or nvim has come a long way to overtake vim with support of a multitude of new features natively out of the box.
 One of these features is the support for the Language Server Protocol (LSP), which means nvim acts as a client to LSP servers.
-In order to take advantage of this feature there are a couple of important plugins that do the heavy lifting of getting a working LSP server and client communication set up.
-In this post I will go over what you need to get started on how to setup nvim LSP client for analysing code, autocompletion and even automatic code linting and fixing.
+In order to take advantage of this feature, there are a couple of important plugins that do the heavy lifting of getting a working LSP server and client communication set up.
+In this post I will go over what you need to get started on how to set up nvim LSP client for analyzing code, autocompletion and even automatic code linting and fixing.

 ## Installing the Nvim Plugins With Packer

-To get started we first need to install the plugins.
-My preferred nvim plugin manager is [Packer](https://github.com/wbthomason/packer.nvim) but this step can be done with any other plugin manager as well.
-Please note I am configuring nvim in an `init.lua` file.
-To learn more about how to configure nvim in lua you may refer to [this helpful guide](https://github.com/nanotee/nvim-lua-guide).
+To get started, we first need to install the plugins.
+My preferred nvim plugin manager is [Packer](https://github.com/wbthomason/packer.nvim), but this step can be done with any other plugin manager as well.
+Please note, I am configuring nvim in an `init.lua` file.
+To learn more about how to configure nvim in Lua you may refer to [this helpful guide](https://github.com/nanotee/nvim-lua-guide).

 ```lua